damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 This ensures that people are no longer confused when they can't claim a name (which already allowed you to find out what names existed).
 Private and internal projects will not be shown on these profile pages unless you're allowed to see them.

-### One click email open

-Gmail users can now go to an issue or merge request on GitLab without opening the email itself.
-This is enabled for GitLab.com, for on-premises installations please follow [the request guide](TODOADDLINK)

-TODO ADD SCREENSHOT

 ### Other changes

 This release has more improvements, including security fixes.
 Please check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG) to see the all named changes.